Turning Point UK: Launch and early years

 According to the Oxford University newspaper Cherwell in early 2019, the group "claims to already have chapters at eight universities".
 The group's then chairman George Farmer told the paper they had chapters at the universities of Sussex, Oxford, St Andrews, York, Warwick, Nottingham, King's College London, University College London, the London School of Economics and the University of the Arts London.
 Like Turning Point USA, it does not disclose the identities of its donors.

-In 2019, Labour MP David Lammy described Turning Point UK as evidence that "sinister forces are taking hold of our country" and that the Conservative Party "openly promotes hard-right, xenophobic bile".
+In 2019 Labour MP David Lammy described Turning Point UK as evidence that "sinister forces are taking hold of our country" and that the Conservative Party "openly promotes hard-right, xenophobic bile".
 The scholar Chris Allen, of the Centre for Hate Studies at Leicester University, has written that while the group is linked to Turning Point USA, which Allen notes has been linked to the far-right, the UK group does not fit traditional conceptions of the far-right.
 Allen notes the group's closely similar rhetoric and demographic to Generation Identity, a continental European group whose intentions are racist and Islamophobic.

 Dominique Samuels, one of the group's "Young Influencers", told the BBC during a radio interview that the UK branch would not set up the same controversial Professor Watchlist for which its US counterpart is known.
 Samuels later became a GBNews host.
 The group hosts the TPUK Education Watch website, where students can submit examples of political bias in the education system.
 The site has been described by the University and College Union as having "the acrid whiff of McCarthyism about it" after it called for videos and photos of lecturers to be sent into it for publication.
 Turning Point UK rejected the accusation and said that any academic they featured would be given the right to reply and that unlike the US group the default would not be to name people although they reserved the right to do so.

-After 2021: Street protests
+Street protests

 The Chief Operating Officer until November 2021 was Jack Ross, who then co-directed a group called Reasoned with right wing activist Darren Grimes.
-In 2021, Reading-based personal trainer Nick Tenconi tweeted that he had taken over as COO.
+In 2021 Reading-based personal trainer Nick Tenconi tweeted that he had taken over as COO.
 As of 2024, its president is Conservative Party activist Marco Longhi.
 Tenconi was reported to have attempted to broker a Reform UK candidate to stand aside on Longhi's behalf in the 2024 United Kingdom general election, while also stepping up from deputy leader to interim leader of UKIP.

 According to Hope Not Hate, "following the addition of COO Nick Tenconi to the group, it appears to be in the process of reinventing itself as a street-protest organiser, taking a key role in the demonstrations against drag queen storytelling sessions in 2022 and 2023".